The best way to create and allocate new lambs or calves for Mob Management is through the Marking record.

 If you are using the individual management platform and need to record birth records, please review this article instead.

-Because the offspring are not created in AgriWebb yet, the Marking record is found as an available record on the maternal mob.
-Therefore, we refer to 'Marking' them.
-Only the following age classes will have the Marking record available in AgriWebb:
+Because the offspring are not created in AgriWebb yet, the Marking record is found on the maternal mob.
+Marking is available for the following age classes:

 Cattle